Henrygwb/Explaining-DL/README.md

 - `data` contains the training set `traing_pdf.npz` and the testing set `testing_pdf.npz` used to train the MLP model.
 - `model` contains the target MLP model that we want to explain.
 - `code` contains the implementation of the explanation and evaluation process.
+- `results` has two groups of dmm model parameters can be used for extracting important features and fidelity tests.

 The whole work-flow is as follows:
 - Load the data, model; check the model performance (testing accuracy 99.18%); and get the model predictions for the a group samples (either testing or training samples).